• Home

 Each year Tom lays a plastic tarp under our homemade wooden Christmas tree stand to catch needles and other debris falling from the tree.

-It sure prevents needles getting spread all over the carpet.
+It sure prevents needles from getting spread all over the carpet.
 Then I quickly use the vacuum to suction all these needles before they get stuck in our socks.
 Ouch.

 Another bonus is when I do overfill the tree with water, it flows onto the waterproof tarp, not our carpet.